Frequently asked questions

 • Meet your fellow travelers and get to know the group before the adventure begins.

-• Attend the expedition briefing, where we discuss key details about the itinerary, safety, and logistics.
+• Attend the expedition briefing, where we discuss key details about the itinerary, safety, cabin allocation and logistics.

 • Travel together to Papua on the same domestic flight, ensuring a smooth arrival and timely boarding of the ship.

-Once the group has boarded, we set sail immediately — so joining the Jakarta add-on guarantees you won’t risk missing departure.
+Once the group has boarded, we set sail immediately — so starting the trip in Jakarta guarantees you won’t risk missing departure.

 This package includes three nights at Hotel Santika and return flights from Jakarta to Papua, all priced at cost — with no markup added.